Fancy Letting Your Home on Airbnb? Read Up on The Rules First

 Author: Mark Langshaw

-Content Manager
+Former Content Manager

 It’s the letting of entire properties Airbnb is clamping down on.
-The law has always prohibited homeowners from letting whole properties to guests for more than 90 nights a year without planning permission from the local council for ‘change of use’ of the property.
+The law has always prohibited homeowners from letting whole properties to guests for more than 90 nights a year without planning permission from the local council for a ‘change of use’ of the property.

-The trouble is, councils say there is no practical way they can enforce the rule while, until now, Airbnb hasn’t done anything to stop hosts exceeding the limit.
+The trouble is that councils say there is no practical way to enforce the rule, while Airbnb hasn’t done anything to stop hosts from exceeding the limit until now.

 The clampdown has been well received by groups concerned by the capital’s housing crisis.